AdvancedPhotonSource/rsMap3D/docs/MPI_Info.md

 # Sharp Edges

-A major sharp edge is `num scans <= num cores`.
-If a run only uses 10 scan, no more than 10 cores may be applied.
+A major sharp edge is `num scans >= num cores`.
+If a run only uses 10 scans, no more than 10 cores may be applied.
 Therefore this parallelization only improves larger runs.
 The `Scripts/mpiMapSpecAngleScan.py` script checks for this and raises an error if otherwise.
 It's highly recommended that your scripts do the same.

 Parallelization also introduces sharp edges related to the gridder and loading of data.